Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: MRTA Under Uncertainty Formulation

 \section{MRTA Under Uncertainty Formulation}

-Consider an environment containing a network of $N_r$ robots and a set of $N_t$ tasks.
+Consider an environment containing a set of $N_r$ robots and $N_t$ tasks.
 We denote the set of robots as $\mathcal{I} \triangleq \{1,\ldots,N_r\}$ and the set of tasks as $\mathcal{J} \triangleq \{1,\ldots,N_t\}$.
-The goal of the multi-robot task allocation problem with uncertainty is to find a conflict-free assignment of robots to tasks that maximizes some stochastic global objective function.
-We assume that tasks only require a single robot and each robot can be assigned a maximum of $L_t$ tasks.
-We note that our method can be integrated with \cite{whitten_decentralized_2011} to achieve complex task representations.
+The goal of the multi-robot task allocation problem with uncertainty is to find a conflict-free assignment of robots to tasks that maximizes some stochastic objective function.
 Using expected value as our stochastic metric, the task allocation problem can be written as the following integer program:

-where $\mathbf{x}$ is a binary allocation matrix ($\mathbf{x}_{ij} =1$ if robot $i$ is assigned to task $j$), $\mathbf{p}$ is a matrix representing all robot paths, $\theta$ is a vector of uncertainty parameters, and $c_{ij}$ is the reward function for robot $i$ completing task $j$.
-Note that $c_{ij}$ depends on all assignments and paths, not just those of robot $i$, which captures inter-agent dependencies.
+where $\mathbf{x}$ is a binary allocation matrix ($\mathbf{x}_{ij} =1$ if robot $i$ is assigned to task $j$), $L_t$ is the maximum number of tasks each robot can be assigned, $\mathbf{p}$ is a matrix representing all robot paths, $\theta$ is a vector of uncertainty parameters, and $c_{ij}$ is the reward function for robot $i$ completing task $j$.
+Note that $c_{ij}$ depends on all assignments and paths, not just those of robot $i$, when modeling inter-robot dependencies.